Follow these tips to make your customers want to return to your store.

 4. Get customers' contact info.

 It should be your goal to get some contact information from every customer who walks through your doors.
 With contact information – such as name, phone number, email address and mailing address – you can reach out to customers in the future, and make them aware of sales and deals.
 This allows you to engage them on your terms, not just when they decide to shop with you.
+This will also help to build a relationship with your customers.
+[Add a top text message marketing service to your marketing arsenal to stay engaged with customers.]

 5. Offer some freebies.

-The key to driving repeat business is to stay on the top of your customers' minds.
+The key to driving repeat business is to stay on top of your customers' minds.
 Once they leave your store, you have to make them remember you.
 This is why companies invest so much in free promotional materials.

 "Those gimmicky pens and calendars really do work," says Linda Hamburger, a marketing consultant for On Call PR.
 "Lay in a supply of gifts that you can hand out to special folks as a way of showing that you value their patronage.
 Even an affordable pen with your logo on it can feel like a gift if it's given judiciously to a select few buyers."